dcmi/dc-srap/docs/srap-profile.md

 **dct:isPartOf**

-Journal articles and book chapters may be contained within a larger publication that is either published serially or as a monograph. `dct:isPartOf` will have as its value the periodical shape or book shape for the containing publication.
+Journal articles and book chapters may be contained within a larger publication that is either published serially or as a monograph. `dct:isPartOf` will have as its value the `Periodical` shape or `Book` shape for the containing publication.

 ### Date and version properties